danwiding/avworkshop/plugins/wp-email-login/readme.txt

 1. Log out, log in again using the email address associated with your WordPress account.

 == Changelog ==
+= 4.5 =
+* Don't attempt to override authentication if a WP_User object exists.
+Fixes compat with Jetpack (and potentially other auth-related plugins)

+= 4.4 =
+* Work around a few encoding issues in WP to handle weird characters in emails (' and &), props Mykle

+= 4.3.5 =
+* Fix conditional inclusion of label JS so that it appears on all wp-login.php pages.
+Props James B. of http://cloudshout.co.uk

+= 4.3.4 =
+* Add a conditional in the label-changing JS to avoid errors in some cases
+* Only output the JS on the wp-login.php page to avoid JS errors as well

+= 4.3.3 =
+* Add Bengalia translation, props S. M. Mehdi Akram - http://www.shamokaldarpon.com

+= 4.3.2 =
+* Add Hungarian translation, props Peter: Surbma - http://surbma.hu

+= 4.3.1 =
+* Add Brazilian Portuguese translation, props Alysson http://profiles.wordpress.org/alyssonweb

+= 4.3 =
+* Check user_status to confirm the user is verified before allowing authentication (used in BuddyPress).
+Props Steve Holland.
+If you have a plugin which is using user_status to store some non-zero value, then those users will *not* be able to log in using their email address with this update.

+= 4.2.3 =
+* Add Lithuanian translation, props Vincent G, from http://www.host1free.com

 = 4.2.2 =
 * Add Czech translation, props Zaantar